TheEmotionalProgrammer/vit_pose_estimation/README.md

 Instructions:
 - Create a folder named `datasets` into the folder `code`
-- Download the speed dataset and put it in the folder `datasets`
+- Download the speed dataset from https://zenodo.org/records/6327547 and put it in the folder `datasets`.
+You can also run inference on speed+ lab data by downloading the speed+ dataset from https://purl.stanford.edu/wv398fc4383 and recreating the same folder structure of speed
-- Modify `config.py` with the desired configurations, including the desired model and either training or evaluation mode.
-The pre-trained models are available in the `models` folder.
+- Modify `code/src/config.py` with the desired configurations, including the desired model and either training or evaluation mode.
+The pre-trained models are available in the `code/models` folder
-- from the folder `src` run `python main.py`
+- from the folder `code/src` run `python main.py`

 This work is an extension of the following paper: